agupta15k/ncsu_se_fall22_22/CONTRIBUTING.md

 ## Code of Conduct
-*------- means Will be completed once code of conduct is committed.*

 This project and everyone participating in it is governed by the --------.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to --------